-Tiny and intense, they're as sweet as candy with notes of sesame and hazelnut making them perfect for cookies and cakes, as well as savory dishes.
+Our Raki Anise Seeds are tiny and intense, as sweet as candy, with notes of sesame and hazelnut, making them perfect for cookies and cakes, as well as savory dishes.
+They have been grown in the coastal province of Denizli, Turkey, for thousands of years and are traditionally used in the distillation of raki, the world-famous Turkish spirit.
 Sprinkle some on a roast chicken or fish with a little lemon juice and olive oil for a classic Mediterranean meal.

-- Grind (or add whole) to cookies, biscotti, and other pastries
+- Grind (or add whole) to cookies, biscotti and other pastries

-- Add whole seeds to curries, dukkas, and rubs
+- Add whole seeds to curries, dukkas and rubs

 - Sprinkle over freshly grilled fish or roast chicken